5ide6urnslab/PERCEPT/README.md

 ## Description
 #### Acceleration
 This Acceleration is the 9DOF acceleration Arduino sketch that runs on Adafruit Trinket Pro (3V).
 It's necessary to add the  MPU9150 and XBee ZB for this system.
-We are currently developing that.

 <img class="photo" src="https://github.com/5ide6urnslab/PERCEPT/blob/master/resource/9DOF.jpg" width="400px" />